 Alternatively, you can also book a 1-day tour to visit Angkor.
 This tour includes an on-site shuttle, admission to Angkor, drinks, cold towels, and a guide.

-You can visit the Angkor Archaeological Park any day of the week after 5:30 pm free of charge, no ticket required.
+- You can visit the Angkor Archaeological Park any day of the week after 5:30 pm free of charge.
+No ticket is required.

 How to buy tickets for Angkor Wat

-The office is located next to the Angkor Panorama Museum and opposite the Asian Traditional Museum.
+The office is next to the Angkor Panorama Museum and opposite the Asian Traditional Museum.

 When buying tickets, don’t forget to bring cash and your passport.
-Simply go to the window and purchase.
+Go to the window and purchase.
 The seller will then take a picture of you and issue a ticket for you.

-In some temples, the guard will check the ticket so you should always bring your ticket with you.
+The guard will check the ticket in some temples, so you should always bring your ticket with you.

 Best places to stay in Siem Reap